Shettima: Nigerian Youths Remain Tinubu’s Top Priority

 The Vice President further expressed confidence in the ability of the present administration to address all of the concerns raised across different quarters and appealed for more time for the government’s plans and programmes to begin to manifest.

-Earlier in his remarks, APC National Youth Leader thanked the Vice President for his love and commitment to the affairs of young people in the country.
+Earlier in his remarks, APC National Youth Leader, Israel thanked the Vice President for his love and commitment to the affairs of young people in the country.

 He said the visit to the VP’s office was to express solidarity with the government and inform Shettima of the body’s programmes aimed at productively engaging youths in the country regardless of their socio-political background.